garden-io/garden/docs/getting-started/1-installation.md

 * Git (v2.14 or newer)
 * rsync (v3.1.0 or newer)

-And if you'd like to build and run services locally, you need a local installation of Kubernetes.
-Garden is committed to supporting the _latest six_ stable versions (i.e. if the latest stable version is v1.17.x, Garden supports v1.12.x and newer).
+And if you'd like to build and run services locally, you need [a local installation of Kubernetes](https://kubernetes.io/docs/tutorials/hello-minikube/).
+Garden is committed to supporting [the _latest six_ stable versions (i.e. if the latest stable version is v1.23.x, Garden supports v1.18.x and newer)](https://kubernetes.io/releases/).

 ## macOS